mattermost/docs/source/process/feature-release.md

       - For Puppet, Heroku, and Ansible Playbook, post to Installers and Images channel announcing the new release.
 See [example](https://community.mattermost.com/core/pl/fgjqthmn67nujjtx4fcrn1hd9a)
       - For Chef Cookbook, open a new issue to announce the new release.
 See [example](https://github.com/ist-dsi/mattermost-cookbook/issues/22)
       - For Yunohost, open a new pull request to update the version.
 See [example](https://github.com/YunoHost-Apps/mattermost_ynh/pull/103)
-      - For OpenShift, open a new issue to update the version.
-See [example](https://github.com/rhdt/mattermost-openshift/issues/7)
 2. Docs:
     - Create a new branch on docs for the next release - `vX.X-documentation`
         - Submit a PR for Changelog against the `vX.X-documentation` branch and add a `Work in Progress` label for it
         - Submit a PR to change version number in `docs/source/conf.py` against the `vX.X-documentation` branch
 3. Build:
-    - Put CI servers and translation server back onto master, and post in Release Discussion channel once done
+    - Put CI servers and translation server back onto master, and post in Private Developers channel once done
     - Update https://prev.test.mattermost.com to the previous release version
 4. Dev:
     - Cut release branch for Bug Fix release
         - Ensure `community-release` is on the quality release branch
-    - Cut an RN build for the next release
-    - Update existing tickets or create new ones for the next release
 5. Marketing:
     - Turn on CrazyEgg for blog post page
     - Confirm marketing has been posted (animated GIFs, screenshots, mail announcement, tweets, blog posts)